 Even though you may grind your teeth in your sleep, you can do some things to prevent it happening.
 First and most important, if you suspect you may be grinding your teeth, schedule an appointment with us.
 Your dentist can fit you with a custom-designed mouth guard to help, and if the problem is with your bite, we can suggest effective treatments.

 If stress is likely part of the issue, you should begin working to reduce your stress levels.
 You might consider talking to your doctor or seeking therapy.
 Exercise, especially outside, may be helpful.
 Reducing the number of obligations you’re committed to, and scheduling time for relaxation or hobbies may also be helpful.

 Avoiding caffeine and alcohol may help.
 If you’re a habitual chewer, like on pencils or even chewing gum, try to stop.
 Consciously relax your jaw several times a day, and you may want to try holding a warm cloth against your jaw in the evenings before bed to help relax those muscles.

 If you have sleep apnea, your dentist and your doctor may be able to work together to provide effective treatment.
 There are two types of sleep apnea.
-One is caused by a physical obstruction, such as the tissue at the back of your throat collapsing and blocking your airway while you sleep; the other is a malfunction of your nervous system.
+One is caused by a physical obstruction, such as the tissue at the back of your throat collapsing and blocking your airway while you sleep; the other is a nervous system malfunction.

-Obstructive sleep apnea is by far more common, and can sometimes be treated with a dental appliance.
+Obstructive sleep apnea is by far more common and can sometimes be treated with a dental appliance.
 The right treatment depends on multiple factors, but treatment is important for your overall good health.
-Sleep apnea can contribute to bruxism, and it prevents you from getting good sleep, which is crucial to maintaining good health.
+Sleep apnea can contribute to bruxism and prevents you from getting good sleep, which is crucial to maintaining good health.